JIM SCHUG TRAIL:

 To Start from E Lake Rd/Willow Crossing parking lot (Southern End); From the junction of Route 13 & 38 in Dryden follow Route 38 south for 3.6 miles.
 Turn left on Purvis Rd, then right on E Lake St/Willow Crossing.
 The parking lot and trailhead will be on your left.

 The Jim Schug Trail follows the former rail bed of the Lehigh Valley Railroad through the village and town of Dryden.
 Future plans call for extending the trail north another 3 miles along the old rail bed to the village of Freeville.
-For more information visit; JIM SCHUG TRAIL .
+For more information visit; JIM SCHUG TRAIL and ITHACA TRAILS .

 Starting from Main Street; Map board located here.
 The trail starts off as grass passing by the Agway before crossing an old iron RR bridge over Virgil Creek and coming to Mill St at 0.2 miles.
 Here the hard packed cinder & grass rail trail passes by the Dept of Public works and your first 1/2 mile marker and bench.
 [Every 1/2 mile the trail is marked by a bench and marker] Cross-walk over South St (Route 38) then right over Weber St where you'll find a map board.
 The trail travels along a partially shaded corridor passing by a pond at a mile.
 The Dryden Lake Outlet parallels the trail and you soon cross over it before reaching the Keith Lane parking lot at 1.7 miles.
 Cross 3 more bridges over the creek before reaching the Chaffee Road parking lot at 2.3 miles.
 Next cross W Lake Rd and come to Dryden Lake at 2.6 miles.